Praski Vitti

-Praski Vitti (Vitaly Petrov; born September 17, 1936 in Vurnarsky District, Chuvash Autonomous Soviet Socialist Republic, USSR) is a Chuvash artist, painter and muralist.
+Praski Vitti (Vitaly Petrov; born September 17, 1936, in Vurnarsky District, Chuvash Autonomous Soviet Socialist Republic, USSR) is a Chuvash artist, painter and muralist.

 As well as being an honored artist of the RSFSR, he also holds: People's Artist of the Chuvash Republic, Member of the National Academy of Sciences and Arts of the Chuvash Republic, Laureate of State Prize of the Chuvash Republic of the Peter Egorov, and Professor at Chuvash State Pedagogical University.

 Biography

-Vitaly Petrov was born September 17, 1936 as Petrol Vitaly Petrovich in Algazino, a village of the Vurnarsky District of the Chuvash Autonomous Soviet Socialist Republic (USSR).
+Vitaly Petrov was born on September 17, 1936, as Petrol Vitaly Petrovich in Algazino, a village of the Vurnarsky District of the Chuvash Autonomous Soviet Socialist Republic (USSR).

-He experienced many hardships in military time, starved, worked in the rear to the front.